Friedrich, Prince of Wied: Early life

 Prince William Frederick of Wied was born at Neuwied near Koblenz, in the Prussian Rhineland, a province of the Kingdom of Prussia.
 He was the first child of William, Prince of Wied (1845–1907; son of Hermann, Prince of Wied and Princess Marie of Nassau) and his wife, Princess Marie of the Netherlands (1841–1910; daughter of Prince Frederick of the Netherlands and his wife Princess Louise of Prussia).
 He was descended from George II of Great Britain through both his parents.
 His great-grandparents were William I of the Netherlands and Frederick William III of Prussia.
 He was a nephew of Queen Elisabeth of Romania.

 Marriage

 William Frederick married on 29 October 1898 in Stuttgart, Princess Pauline of Württemberg (1877–1965), only daughter of King William II of Württemberg and his first wife, Princess Marie of Waldeck and Pyrmont, daughter of George Victor, Prince of Waldeck and Pyrmont.
-The couple had two children:
+They had two sons: